doorlockd/doorlockd-PCB-Controller/README.md

 start from the pins on the Milk-V and Rock Pi boards, instead of the doorlockd controller PCB.

+### Board selection jumpers
+Some fixed-function pins (audio and card reader UART) are not (all) available on the same place on both boards.
+For this reason jumpers JP4 and JP5 must be configured for the board used.
+If the jumpers are wrong, the card reader RX and TX will be swapped, and the audio left channel will be connected to 5V or a mic input channel.

 ### 3.3V and 1.8V pins
 On the Rock Pi S all pins (except ADC) operate at 3.3V, but the Milk-V Duo S has both 3.3V and 1.8V pins, so care should be taken when using